uma-dev/GCP-course/notes.md

 Supports push and pull message deliveries.
 The main parts of Pub/Sub are:

 - Publisher: Who sends a message by HTTP requests
-- Subscriber: Who receives a message.
-It consist of two parts:
+- Subscriber: Who receives a message (and send an acknowledge).
+Messages are sent to subscribers, if there are multiple subscribers, each one process messages __individually__.
+The message can be received through:
   - Pulls a message whenever it is ready by a HTTP request
   - Push is the process when messages are sent to subscribers